Are You Feeling Depressed?

 You Are Not Alone

 Millions of people in this country suffer from depression.
 It is important to know that you are not alone and that help is available.
-The good news is that with the help of a compassionate, experienced counselor who has an effective depression treatment plan, you can lift out of that depression and get back to being yourself again.
+The good news is that with the help of a compassionate, experienced counselor who specializes in depression treatment, you can lift out of that depression and get back to being yourself again.

 The Challenge With Depression and Something to Consider

-Honesty, unconditional love and acceptance are the foundations from which I do my work with you.
-You may find that I model for you a new way of being with yourself.
-Our sessions become a laboratory where you can try on for size different ways of working with yourself to see what works or doesn’t work.
+I offer individual therapy for depression treatment at my office in Longmont, Colorado.
+I create a safe space so that you know that however you are feeling at any given moment, you are accepted just the way you are.
+From this place of acceptance, you are free to explore and express what is so for you.
+Our sessions can then become a laboratory where you can try on for size different ways of working with yourself to see what works or doesn’t work.
 I encourage you to be free and experiment.
 Over time, you can build a reference point for success that you can take into your everyday life and use.

-I have received training in the therapeutic modalities of Gestalt, Cognitive Behavior, Focusing, Person Centered Listening, Psychosynthesis, Integration Therapy, Somatic Awareness, Child Within Re-Integration, Healing of the Memories, Rephrasing Negative Self-Talk, Practicing the Divine Presence, and others.
+I have received training in the therapeutic modalities of Gestalt Therapy, Cognitive Behavioral Therapy, Focusing, Rogerian Psychotherapy, Psychosynthesis, Integration Therapy, Child Within Re-Integration, Healing of Memories, Rephrasing Negative Self-Talk, and others.
 What works for someone else, may not work for you.
 We will work together to find the modalities that produce the results you seek.
-If you are a person of faith, I may suggest that you invite God to be your partner to guide you every step of the way of this your healing process.

 In our first session, I will ask you to share about yourself, some of your history and what is happening for you at this time in your life.
 You will have a chance to ask me any questions that you may have about my approach to depression treatment so that you can have a good sense of how my counseling style might work for you.
 And if you decide to continue with future sessions, then I can lay out some options for you to consider so that we can agree on a plan as we move forward.